 Once your outgoing strata manager has been notified, they will commence the handover process with your newly-appointed strata management company.
 This includes handing over important documents, the strata roll and financial information.

 Ask your new strata management company for a list of items they will need at commencement and arrange a meeting to discuss your strata property’s day-to-day running, administrative duties and reporting expectations.
 At times, the incoming strata manager will communicate directly to coordinate the collection of books and records accordingly.
+Once this information is received, the new strata management company is likely to arrange to come out onsite, meet with the committee, walk around the building and formulate a plan moving forward.

 It may also be good to appoint a committee member to act as the liaison between incoming and outgoing strata management companies to stay on top of this process and expedite it.